Killings in Southern Kaduna: Attacks on Southern Kaduna villages

 The events of 11th and 12th June 2020 in Zangon-Kataf and Kauru LGAs offer compelling evidence that these persistent contentions over farmlands is a conflict trigger that has to be boldly addressed, rather than wished away.

 In July 2020, Fulani chieftains represented by the Miyetti Allah Cattle Breeders Association (MACBAN) said there were 3,099 Fulani IDPs in Southern Kaduna.
 They also reported missing persons and lost animals.

 As of 30 October 2020, at least 100 Southern Kaduna villages were under Fulani occupation according to SOKAPU.
 There had been incessant attacks across four Southern Kaduna LGAs since Nasir el-Rufai came in as governor of Kaduna State.
 These include Chikun, Kajuru, Kachia and Zangon Kataf.
 The pattern had been that of the killing of the indigenous population and replacement with the Fulani population.

 Other affected LGAs include Kaura, Kauru and Jema'a.
 After an attack by the terrorists on the indigenous communities, curfews were usually imposed by the state government and that gives room for further killings.
 Some of the killings especially in the Zangon Kataf axis were alluded to the 1992 Zangon Kataf crises, like in the case of 30-year-old Yusuf, an Atyap young man, whose mutilated body was found at the bank of the Kaduna River on June 10, 2020.

 Whenever youths from communities protest the act, they get arrested and detained while the killers go undetected.
 On 15 August 2020, a street reporter, Beevan Magoni, led a protest against the trends.
 Southern Kaduna youths in Kaduna, Abuja and Lagos went out peacefully to protest the killings which they termed as "genocide".
 Some youths got arrested in Kaduna by the police over the excuse of not informing the authorities of their plans.

+In March 2019, Fr Williams Kaura Abba coordinator of the Coalition Against Kajuru Killings, released a statement accusing el-Rufai of allowing a genocide against the Christian community.

 In March 2021, soldiers opened fire on women peacefully protesting the indiscriminate arrests of their children in Kanai district, Atyap Chiefdom, killing one woman on the spot, shooting two others with one dying later on, and injuring many others.